openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.md

 Compress Model Weights
 ######################

-- **8-bit weight quantization** - this method is aimed at accurate optimization of the model which usually leads to significant performance improvements of the Transformer-based models.
-Models with 8-bit compressed weights are performant on the vast majority of the supported CPU and GPU platforms.
+- **8-bit weight quantization** - this method is aimed at accurate optimization of the model, which usually leads to significant performance improvements for Transformer-based models.
+Models with 8-bit compressed weights are performant on the vast majority of supported CPU and GPU platforms.

 The code snippet below shows how to do 8-bit quantization of the model weights represented in OpenVINO IR using NNCF: